Hans Haselböck: Biography

 From 4 November 1949, while still studying, Haselböck became organist at the Dominican Church, Vienna, and held the office for 65 years.
 He also taught Latin and German at the later Sigmund-Freud-Gymnasium.
 He achieved first prize at the Internationaler Orgelimprovisationswettbewerb Haarlem, an international competition in organ improvisation at the St. Bavo church, three times in a row until 1960.
 That year, he began teaching organ and improvisation at the Vienna Music Academy.
 He directed the faculty of church music from 1963 to 1987.
 He was appointed professor in 1972.
 He was deputy rector from 1985 to 1990.
 At the academy, he was instrumental in developing the faculty at its present location in the former Ursulinen monastery.

 Haselböck received international recognition in many concerts in Austria and in Europe, North America, Near East and Far East, including San Marco, Westminster Cathedral and the Thomaskirche.
 He played in many cathedrals of German and at historic organs.
 Concert halls included the Rudolfinum in Prague, the Philharmonie Berlin and the Tchaikovsky Hall in Moscow.
 After a concert of The Proms at the Royal Albert Hall in London, a critic noted that the audience applauded as if Johann Sebastian Bach had returned from the grave to play his Toccata and Fugue in D.

 Haselböck was an advisor for new organs and restorations.
 He was instrumental in the restoration of the Great Organ at the Konzerthaus, Vienna.
 He ran broadcasts and wrote books about organs, and held master classes in Europe, the U.S. and Japan, especially for organ improvisation.
 Haselböck also served as a juror at international competitions.
 He was the organist for the Requiem for Otto von Habsburg at the Vienna Cathedral on 16 July 2011.

 Haselböck composed pieces of religious music, such as Salzburger Messe, Psalmenproprium, and Psalm 103.
 He wrote a book on Baroque organ music, titled Barocker Orgelschatz in Niederösterreich (Baroque organ treasure in Lower Austria), among others.
 He was honoured by a concert on 1 July 2018, on the occasion of his 90th birthday at the Andermatt Swiss Alps festival, with him also playing.

 Haselböck and his wife Lucia had two sons, Martin Haselböck, also an organist, and Lukas Haselböck, a composer and musicologist.
 He died in Vienna on 20 October 2021, at the age of 93.
+His younger brother, Franz, was also an organist and music educator.